Hints and Things does not use any 1st Party cookies - more information .

 Your drains may take a while to begin working to their full capacity.
 While you will probably notice an immediate improvement to your surface water problem (especially if you returf over sand), until the soil dries out and the air gets back into it, you won't appreciate the full effect.

-Originally this article mentioned "waving coil" , however, it has been brought to my attention by Mr. David Carey that this is incorrect and, therefore, the wording has been corrected accordingly.
+Originally this article mentioned "waving coil" , however, it has been brought to my attention by Mr. David Carey that this is incorrect and, therefore, the wording has been corrected accordingly apart from in the diagram.
 There is apparently a product called "WavinCoil".

 Hints and Things cannot be held responsible for any information given on this site nor do they necessarily agree with, or endorse, the views given by third parties.